Current Gallery: Victorian & Edwardian / victorianedwardian014

 About the Costume

 This distinctive gown was most likely made for the film Washington Square in 1997, where Jennifer Jason Leigh wore it as Catherine Sloper.
-In 2004 it was seen again being worn by Jo Joyner as Fanny Thornton in s North and South.
+In 2004 it was seen again being worn by Jo Joyner as Fanny Thornton in North and South.
 The gown appears to have been altered between uses, with the fringe being cut down and some of the embellishments removed.
 The dress was next seen in the 2007 film Love in the Time of Cholera, where Catalina Sandino Moreno wore it as Hildebranda Sánchez.

 About the Costume